-- cilk\for() is different from for(...) cilk\spawn. - The span of for(...) cilk\spawn is $\Omega(N)$ . - For simple flat loops, cilk\for() is generally preferable because it has higher parallelism. - (However, for(...) cilk\spawn might be better for recursively nested loops.) - Use the PPA to measure the parallelism of your program.
+- cilk\for() is different from for(...) cilk\spawn. - The span of for(...) cilk\spawn is $\Omega(N)$ . - For simple flat loops, cilk\for() is generally preferable because it has higher parallelism. - However, for(...) cilk\spawn might be better when the work load is not uniformly distributed across all iterations. - Use Cilkview to measure the parallelism of your program.